AllenInstitute/compute_motion_energy/README.md

-# Motion Energy Analysis Pipeline
+# Motion Energy Analysis Capsule

 This repository a second step in Behavior Video QC a pipeline to analyze motion energy from grayscale video frames stored in Zarr format.
 The script loads frames, computes motion energy, applies cropping if specified, and saves the results as a sample video and Zarr files.